Mrekyle/ci-project-4/notes.md

 Favicon
 Python/Js Testing
 Fix recipes page bug. √
-Add images to the recipes database/models - create default image Recipe cards styling
+Add images upload to the app
-Add recipe posting to the page and to registered users home.
+Recipe cards styling
 Add author recipes to my recipes page.
 Add create new recipe functions with summernote editor - Page created Add edit and delete functions - Add popup for are you sure about deleting the recipe - Page created